Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Our guide meets you at your hotel in Saigon at 8 am.

-We begin the day with a shuttle transfer of about 1 hour 20 minutes to arrive at Cai Lay, on the outskirts of Saigon.
-We ride for around 25 kms (15 mi) along a small creek to the Mekong estuary past gorgeous paddy fields and orchards of durian and dragon fruit.
-Seasonally, on the way to the Mekong Delta, we can enjoy the peaceful scenes of farmers seeding, ploughing, and harvesting the rice crop.
+We begin the day with a shuttle transfer of about 1.5-2 hours to arrive at Cai Lay, on the outskirts of Saigon.
+We ride for around 25 kms (15 mi) along a small creek to the Mekong estuary past orchards of durian and dragon fruit.

 We arrive at Cai Be and take a boat trip along the mighty Mekong River and its tributaries to experience the daily lives of people who work and play on the waterways of the Mekong Delta.
-We also visit the floating market at Cai Be, and a family-run business producing rice paper – a key ingredient in Vietnamese cuisine.
+We also visit a family-run business producing rice paper – a key ingredient in Vietnamese cuisine.
 We also get to see the locals make coconut candy and puffed rice.

 We break for lunch on an island at a local house, set amongst fruit orchards and bonsai trees.
 There are both veg and non-veg options available at this delicious home-cooked lunch, including home-made noodles, rice pancake, sea food, and pork.